Saturday 8 July from 11am to 3pm

 Free

-Take a stroll through Hyde Park north to discover food, song, art, dance and stories in the heart of the city.
+Take a stroll through Hyde Park north to experience food, song, art, dance and stories in the heart of the city.

 Bayumi Hub